QzanY/Python/README.md

 These are some of my works and project on Python.
-I made these while my learning process was continuing.
+I made these while learning how to code